Code-Institute-Submissions/NbaQuiz/README.md

 (I) Try to see the high score displayed and sorted correctly.

 (ii) Try to click the  return main menu button to return to home page.
+## Deployment
+This project is going to deploy on GitHub pages.
+How to be deployed on GitHub pages
+1. Click on the settings tab on GitHub
+1. Scroll down to the GitHub page section and click on source
+1. On the source dropdown select master branch to be deployed.

+### Clone or Download
+#### clone
+1. On GitHub there is a button clone and download button to get the dropdown
+1. Click on the open in desktop
+1. This allows the project to be viewed on the git server but outside the browser.
+#### download
+1. Following same steps click on download zip
+1. Extract files into any location
+1. Click on the index.html
+1. The project has been deployed locally.
 ## Credits

 ## Content